Bear Class (Year 6) 2025 - 2026

 If you have misplaced your child's login, please drop me a message on Dojo and I will resend for you.

-In science this half term, our class will learn all about Animals Including Humans!
+In science this half term, our class will learn all about Electricity!

-In our upcoming history lessons, we will be exploring The World Wars
+In our upcoming Geography lessons, we will be learning all about Energy!

 In our music lessons, the children will explore their musical abilities.